 Introduction

 An IENC dataset must define at least one compound CRS, which must be composed of one geodetic CRS and one vertical CRS.
 All compound CRSs within the same dataset must use the same geodetic CRS.

+NOTE: The vertical CRS described in clause 5.3 below does not apply to depths, heights, elevations and vertical clearances where the information is encoded as an attribute rather than the vertical component (Z-coordinate) of the CRS.
+This vertical datum information is included in the IENC dataset using the meta features Sounding Datum and Vertical Datum of Data.
+See S-401 Annex A – Data Classification and Encoding Guide clauses 3.9 and 3.10.

 Horizontal Coordinate Reference System